flexpa/os/docs/process/development.md

 **Purpose**:   Requests for Comment were a type of issue intended to solicit broad feedback on overarching architectural proposals or principles.
 They did not typically have a strong timebound nature and were somewhat open-ended.

 **Output**: The output would be the discussion and decisions that formed in the issue.
 However, RFCs lack of time sensitivity and priority led to many never formally resolving.

+#### Product Retro
+* **Duration**: 60 minutes

+**Purpose**: The Product Retro meeting serves to reflect on the most recent development cycle, whether that's a milestone, project, or set cadence of time.
+The aim is to identify what went well, what didn't go as planned, and what could be improved for future cycles.
+This session is a core part of continuous improvement and ensures that the team can adapt and refine processes to increase efficiency and product quality.
+Retro ownership is rotated to allow for different perspectives, inputs, and formats.

+**Output**: The primary outputs of the Product Retro meeting are:

+- A Figma or another artifact showing discussion and topics
+- A list of action items with clear owners
+- Notes, recording, or a written summary of discussion